cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

 characteristics than Tendermint chains leading to different ways for upgrading their clients.
 However there are general rules that apply to all and can serve as a framework for any `IBC-rs` implementation.
-On this basis, this record aims to justify the logic behind upgrading a light client, determine the boundary between client-wide and client-specific upgrade processes, list requisites for validation and execution steps, and explain Tendermint's upgrade client implementation within the [ics07_tendermint](../../crates/ibc/src/clients/ics07_tendermint).
+On this basis, this record aims to justify the chain-wide logic behind upgrading light clients, list requisites for validation and execution steps, determine the boundary between basic and upgrade-specific validations by an IBC handler, and explain Tendermint's upgrade client implementation within the [ics07_tendermint](../../crates/ibc/src/clients/ics07_tendermint).

 ## Decision